neurono-ml/kapot/dev/release/README.md

 ### Add the release to Apache Reporter

-Add the release to https://reporter.apache.org/addrelease.html?datafusion with a version name prefixed with `BALLISTA-`, for example `BALLISTA-0.9.0`.
+Add the release to https://reporter.apache.org/addrelease.html?datafusion with a version name prefixed with `kapot-`, for example `kapot-0.9.0`.

 The release information is used to generate a template for a board report (see example [here](https://github.com/apache/arrow/pull/14357)).